Make Up a System (2.0)

 Company history:

-WS&T was created by a merger of several smaller banks in 1915. they would grow until the Great Depression by opening branches all over the city (and a few in the older suburbs, which were annexed into Williamsville in 1930); they were able to survive the depression and prospered with the new industrial boom of World War II and after. all of their facilities were modernized between 1953-56 and new drive-up branches (a few had four floors of leasable office space) were built in the outer suburbs. they were the first bank in the area to offer loans to minorities starting in 1949, when most banks wouldn’t allow it. they acquired a bunch of regional small town banks in the mid 60s, to expand their territory. they also adopted an IBM computer network around this time.
+SS&T was created by a merger of several smaller banks in 1915. they would grow until the Great Depression by opening branches all over the city (and a few in the older suburbs, which were annexed into S-ville in 1930); they were able to survive the depression and prospered with the new industrial boom of World War II and after. all of their facilities were modernized between 1953-56 and new drive-up branches (a few had four floors of leasable office space) were built in the outer suburbs. they were the first bank in the area to offer loans to minorities starting in 1949, when most banks wouldn’t allow it. they acquired a bunch of regional small town banks in the mid 60s, to expand their territory. they also adopted an IBM computer network around this time.
 Fast-forward to 1975, which is when they got their first ATMs.
 Remote computer terminals were also added during this period.
-The savings and loan crisis of the next decade drove them into being acquired by a national corporation , which they were taken over by Chemical Bank (NYC) in 1983, but was divested after only five years, resulting in WS&T regaining their independence.
+The savings and loan crisis of the next decade drove them into being acquired by a national corporation—NYC’s Chemical Bank in 1983, but was divested after only five years, resulting in SS&T regaining their independence.
 The 90s weren’t very eventful, even though they started banking over the newfangled Internet in 94; their computer system would be upgraded again to handle this new medium. nothing much would happen until the global financial crisis of 2007, when they were on the brink of insolvency; they were saved by the city taking control (a rare form of American public banking), eventually returning to private hands three years later.
 They would launch a mobile banking service in 2016, realizing the increasing popularity of smartphones.
 The COVID pandemic forced all of their employees to work remotely and their locations being temporarily closed until the fall of 2020. they quickly recovered from the simultaneous recession only a year later and resumed normal operations. they still remain independent as of 2025, even with the inflation surge.

 1 Like